-Under the company's equity and incentive plan, restricted stock and restricted stock unit awards are generally granted to certain non-officer employees.
+Under the 2010 plan, restricted stock and restricted stock unit awards are generally granted to certain employees that are not executive officers.
 Occasionally, restricted stock or restricted stock unit awards may be granted, including to executive officers, in connection with hiring, mid-year promotions, leadership transition, or retention.
 Restricted stock and restricted stock unit awards generally vest one-third each year over a three-year period, or vest in full on the three-year anniversary of the date of grant.
 Such awards may have performance-based rather than time-based vesting requirements.
 Compensation expense equal to the grant date fair value, which is equal to the closing price of the company's common stock on the date of grant multiplied by the number of shares subject to the restricted stock and restricted stock unit awards, is recognized for these awards over the vesting period.
-The per share weighted-average fair value of restricted stock and restricted stock unit awards granted during the first quarter of fiscal 2015 and 2014 was \$62.62 and \$59.50, respectively.
+The per share weighted-average fair value of restricted stock and restricted stock unit awards granted during the first quarter of fiscal 2016 and 2015 was \$77.24 and \$62.62, respectively.